danwells96/ARISES/DocFiles/Meeting Minutes.md

 * Entered meals and exercise are displayed in their respective tables

 **Discussion:**
-* Should the user be able to see something like icons or lines to represent food and exercise on the bi-focal display so they can put information in context
+* Should the user be able to see something like icons or lines to represent food and exercise on the bifocal display so they can put information in context
 * What sorts of animations should be added to various actions within the app to create a more fluid user experience
 * How meals should be chosen from favourites
 * How meals should be added from favourites
-* What should the layout of the advice section look like
+* What should the layout of the advice domain look like

 **Decisions:**
-* Dots should be used to represent meals and exercise on the bi-focal display
+* Dots should be used to represent meals and exercise on the bifocal display
 * Research into animations should be prioritised
 * The star system was created where a meal is added/removed from favourites by selecting/deselecting the star on its row and then clicking on the star in the top right replaces a food log with a list of favourite meals.
 These meals can then be added to the daily log by clicking on them.